openresty/lua-nginx-module/README.markdown

 ngx.location.capture
 --------------------

 **syntax:** *res = ngx.location.capture(uri, options?)*

 **context:** *rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;*

 Issues a synchronous but still non-blocking *Nginx Subrequest* using `uri`.

-Nginx's subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even ngx_lua itself and etc etc etc.
+Nginx's subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other Nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even ngx_lua itself and etc etc etc.

 Also note that subrequests just mimic the HTTP interface but there is *no* extra HTTP/TCP traffic *nor* IPC involved.
 Everything works internally, efficiently, on the C level.